 Riga, the capital of Latvia – Old Norse riga "roughnes of the surface".

-Reaching the shores of the Baltic Sea, the Northern Germanic people settled on this space, what could be indicated by place names.
+Reaching the shores of the Baltic Sea, the Norsemen settled on this space, what could be indicated by place names.
 However, there are in the eastern Baltic area the place names of Germanic originto be a lot, as since the XIII century German colonists begin to arrive here at the invitation of founded here military orders.
-In this connection, highlighting the place names of North-Germanic origin is very difficult.
+In this connection, highlighting the place names of Norse origin is very difficult.
 More or less positively we may say about the following:

 Rauna, the district administrative center in Latvia – Old Norse raun "a trial, experience".